Choosing ONE Childbirth Program

 In childbirth preparation, as in life, what we deeply believe to be true affects the outcome of our goals, since our minds can only follow the path we provide for them!
 Two distinctly different belief systems cannot coexist in our minds.
 The mind is forced to choose one or the other.
 The way this works is: We all see and hear specific messages which we perceive as positive and encouraging, or negative on both conscious and subconscious levels.
 At the conscious level, we may even think that a more negative or incongruent message is not that harmful, since we may think we can simply disregard it immediately…however our subconscious mind is always listening and will take everything it hears literally to construct our view of reality, like a small child.
 Our inner mind files that information away, to create our belief system (or to reinforce a currently existing belief system through repeatedly hearing the same information).
 When it comes to childbirth, the more positive and encouraging the woman’s belief system is, the more positive her birth experience is likely to be.

-• Through the mind/body connection, feelings produce chemical reactions in the body, and change behavior, which in turn impacts positive or negative choices that are made
+• Her body reacts as well: Through the mind/body connection, feelings/thoughts/beliefs produce chemical reactions in the body that can manifest unwanted changes/constrictions, also changing her behavior, which in turn impacts positive or negative choices that are made.

 Two belief systems about childbirth cannot co-exist, especially two which are diametrically opposed about extremely important points.
 Hypnobabies teaches that pain is not necessarily inherent in childbirth; that birthing a baby can be much easier and much more comfortable and, even pain-free for many of the women who learn, practice and use Hypnobabies as outlined in the printed course materials.
 Every word in our student manuals, handouts and hypnosis scripts (and, therefore in every Hypnobabies audio track) contains language that trains, supports and reinforces the concept that birth can be easier and more comfortable, and literally re-creates the expectant mother’s belief system about childbirth.
 The most important point to remember about this process is: Only if a woman believes that childbirth can be easy and comfortable (and of course if she also learns, practices and uses Hypnobabies as the program was designed) can she work towards achieving exactly that!
 If she does believe the “easier and more comfortable” premise, she will think only positive, encouraging thoughts about what birth could be for her…which will produce feelings…that will facilitate the mind/body connection to: